 About half of the intern's weekly direct service activities are spent in individual counseling/psychotherapy.
-Students present with a range of presenting concerns and symptom acuity that may include adjusting to college life, building a support network, depressive episodes, anxiety, substance abuse, suicidal thoughts and attempts, trauma/PTSD, and early onset psychosis.
-The UCC offers a flexible, brief treatment model without session limits, and interns are typically able to see some clients for the duration of the internship year, with consideration of the student's intersecting identities, symptom severity and acuity.
+Students present with a range of symptom acuity, from adjusting to college life and individuating from family of origin to more severe concerns including depression, anxiety, substance abuse, suicidal thoughts and attempts, trauma/PTSD, and early onset psychosis.
+The UCC offers a flexible brief treatment model without session limits, and interns are typically able to see some clients for the duration of the internship year, depending on symptom severity and acuity.